 Holland v Liedel, 197 Mich App 60, 64–65; 494 NW2d 772, 775 (1992).

 However, the duty to maintain cameras likely only exists if an owner can demonstrate that an owner suffered damage as a result of detrimentally relying on the fact that a security camera was operational.
 Specifically, as noted by one federal court:

 Plaintiffs have provided no evidence that the Gordons detrimentally relied on the monitoring of the Association’s surveillance cameras.
 Not only does the Ford Plantation’s Declaration of Covenants, Conditions, and Restrictions implicitly state that residents should not rely upon any security provided by the Association, but, more importantly, the Gordons were unaware, until after the fire, that a camera had been recording their home.
 (J. Gordon Dep. at 28; N. Gordon Dep. at 28.)

 Great N Ins Co v Ruiz, 688 F Supp 2d 1362, 1379 (SD Ga, 2010).

 Accordingly, if a condominium association installs security cameras or automated license plate readers, it should consider amending its master deed and condominium bylaws pursuant to MCL 559.190.
 An amendment to the condominium documents should include a disclaimer that a co-owner is not entitled to rely on security measures provided by the condominium as such security measures may not always prove effective.
-In the context of a homeowners associations, the declaration should be amended to include a similar disclaimer.
+In the context of a homeowners association, the declaration should be amended to include a similar disclaimer.

 In addition to concerns about whether the automated license plate readers will be properly maintained, community associations also need to ensure that appropriate cyber and data security protections are in place.
 Specifically, property managers and board members will need to adopt rules that protect the information that is downloaded by using the cameras.
 Specifically, items that should be addressed are as follows: